-Formatted: Outline numbered + Level: 1 + Numbering Style: Bullet + Aligned at: 0.83 cm + Indent at: 1.47 cm

-Formatted: List Paragraph, Bulleted + Level: 2 + Aligned at: 1.9 cm + Indent at: 2.54 cm

-- GDNs will assess the level of Shrinkage in the coming year in their network, in kWh terms. - For example / reference, please see the link which shows the Cadent Final LDZ Shrinkage Quantity Proposals Formula Year 2023/24 - On p4 you can see the daily amounts by LDZ.

-Once the value has been agreed (and not disallowed by Ofgem), DNOs will send the daily values to the CDSP who will load them into Gemini.

-- Each day, that Shrinkage energy quantity gets assigned within Gemini, to the DNO who has - The GDNs will have a contract with a Shipper to be their Shrinkage provider to go on the market and buy the gas for them. - This is briefly mentioned on Slide 16 of the UIG Education Pack (xoserve.com) and it is the first step in calculating daily UIG (i.e. total LDZ usage - Shrinkage etc). - This means that Shrinkage is not part of UIG but any under or over estimation, UIG would pick up the difference.

-Shrinkage does not appear on any itemised bills for the Shipper: it's gas that the DNOs need to buy to keep the network running, so it's part of the DNOs allowed costs and rolled up in Transportation pricing.

-- After the end of the Financial Year, the GDN evaluates their original estimates and may do a reconciliation if they have bought the wrong amount of gas. - This goes onto the Amendment invoice as a change to the UIG energy amount on the Amendment invoice, using daily SAP prices, and looks very similar to an LDZ measurement error. - Each GDN publishes a document showing their workings out: Assessment and Adjustment 2021-22 | Joint Office of Gas Transporters (gasgovernance.co.uk) - That's the only time that anything to do with Shrinkage appears on an invoice the CDSP issue.
+- GDNs will assess the level of Shrinkage in the coming year in their network, in kWh terms. - For example / reference, please see the link which shows the Cadent Final LDZ Shrinkage Quantity Proposals Formula Year 2023/24 - On p4 you can see the daily amounts by LDZ. - Once the value has been agreed (and not disallowed by Ofgem), DNOs will send the daily values to the CDSP who will load them into Gemini. - Each day, that Shrinkage energy quantity gets assigned within Gemini, to the DNO who has to buy that much gas. - The GDNs will have a contract with a Shipper to be their Shrinkage provider to go on the market and buy the gas for them. - This is briefly mentioned on Slide 16 of the UIG Education Pack (xoserve.com) and it is the first step in calculating daily UIG (i.e. total LDZ usage Shrinkage etc). - This means that Shrinkage is not part of UIG but any under or over estimation, UIG would pick up the difference. - Shrinkage does not appear on any itemised bills for the Shipper: it's gas that the DNOs need to buy to keep the network running, so it's part of the DNOs allowed costs and rolled up in Transportation pricing. - After the end of the Formula Year, the GDN evaluates their original estimates and may do a reconciliation if they have bought the wrong amount of gas. - This goes onto the Amendment invoice as a change to the UIG energy amount on the Amendment invoice, using daily SAP prices, and looks very similar to an LDZ measurement error. - Each GDN publishes a document showing their workings out: Assessment and Adjustment 2021-22 | Joint Office of Gas Transporters (gasgovernance.co.uk) - That's the only time that anything to do with Shrinkage appears on an invoice the CDSP issue.

-Formatted: Font: 20 pt

-Formatted: Outline numbered + Level: 1 + Numbering Style: Bullet + Aligned at: 0.83 cm + Indent at: 1.47 cm

-Formatted: Outline numbered + Level: 1 + Numbering Style: Bullet + Aligned at: 0.83 cm + Indent at: 1.47 cm

-Formatted: List Paragraph, Bulleted + Level: 2 + Aligned at: 1.9 cm + Indent at: 2.54 cm

-Formatted: Outline numbered + Level: 1 + Numbering Style: Bullet + Aligned at: 0.83 cm + Indent at: 1.47 cm

-Formatted: Outline numbered + Level: 1 + Numbering Style: Bullet + Aligned at: 0.83 cm + Indent at: 1.47 cm

-Formatted: List Paragraph, Bulleted + Level: 2 + Aligned at: 1.9 cm + Indent at: 2.54 cm
+Appended Representations